 - The mussels at Café 1912, with bread for sopping up the white wine sauce you’d drink from the bowl if no one was looking

 - Wolf River Brisket Co.'s Smokehouse Mac, creamy mac 'n' cheese topped with your choice of burnt ends, chopped brisket, sausage, or pulled smoked chicken.
-(Check out their new location at Crosstown Concourse.)

 - Any of the burgers at Kooky Canuck, with options ranging from build-your-own to the Poutine Burger to a series of challenges for the biggest appetites (four- to 12-pound patties as seen on Man Vs. Food)